frenchwr/data_viz_wg/README.md

-# data_viz_wg
-Numpy and Pandas Demo for Data Visualization Working Group
+# Data Viz Working Group - Numpy and Pandas Demo

+There are a few notebooks in this repo:

+- create_numpy_pandas_kernel.ipynb
+- numpy_pandas_demo.ipynb
+-